alexbain/lirc_web/README.md

 Before you submit a pull request with your change, please be sure to:

-* Add new tests that prove your change works as expected.
+* Add new tests that prove your change works as expected
-* Ensure all existing tests are still passing.
+* Ensure all existing tests are still passing
-* Run the linter to ensure your code conforms to JS standards
+* Run the linter to ensure your code conforms to the js styleguide
+* Update CHANGELOG.md file ('Unreleased' section) with concise bullet points

 Once you're sure everything is still working, open a pull request with a clear description of what you changed and why.
 I will not accept a pull request which